Christy Kinahan: Hutch-Kinahan feud

 Gary Hutch was blamed for an attempt on Daniel Kinahan's life, so the Kinahans ordered him to be shot.
 He was murdered in Málaga in late 2015.
 Gary Hutch was the nephew of Gerry 'The Monk' Hutch, an armed robber and leader of the Hutch gang in Ireland, and Gerry Hutch is said to have taken the murder personally, refusing any attempt at a 'sit down' made by the Kinahans.

 On New Year's Eve 2015, gunmen associated with Kinahan are believed to have targeted Gerry Hutch at a pub in Lanzarote.
 However, he had already left the bar.

 In January 2016, in an event that received international media attention, hitmen working for Gerry Hutch dressed up as Gardaí before attacking a boxing weigh-in at the Regency Hotel in North Dublin.
 It is believed they were aiming for Christy Kinahan's son Daniel, who was in attendance.

-Hutch is a suspect in six murders, including the father and uncle of Jamie Kavanagh in 2014 and 2015.